peter-mount/statsdaemon/README.md

-  -delete-gauges=true: don't send values to graphite for inactive gauges, as opposed to sending the previous value -flush-interval=10: Flush interval (seconds) -graphite="127.0.0.1:2003": Graphite service address (or - to disable) -max-udp-packet-size=1472: Maximum UDP packet size -percent-threshold=[]: percentile calculation for timers (0-100, may be given multiple times) -persist-count-keys=60: number of flush-intervals to persist count keys
+  -delete-gauges=true: don't send values to graphite for inactive gauges, as opposed to sending the previous value -flush-interval=10: Flush interval (seconds) -graphite="127.0.0.1:2003": Graphite service address (or - to disable)
+  -log: Log to console every time stats are submitted to graphite -max-udp-packet-size=1472: Maximum UDP packet size -percent-threshold=[]: percentile calculation for timers (0-100, may be given multiple times) -persist-count-keys=60: number of flush-intervals to persist count keys